dan-fritchman/Thesis/acknowledgements.md

 That's all to say: it's been great to be at home these past 18 months.

----

-That's also the real acknowledgment here: to Lauren, Danny, and

-There is an apparent practice of having a separate dedication section
+It's also to say, the primary acknowledgments here belong to Lauren, Danny, and the new guy joining our family in 2024.
+There is an apparent practice of having a separate dedication section for writings like this, in which the totality of the content is dedicated "to", like, the author's mom, or wife, or cat, or whoever.
+Who on earth wants this nerdy engineering-stuff dedicated to them?
+Poetry, music, deep investigations of the human soul, sure.
+But this stuff?
+Hopefully I can save them a cringe or two by omitting that section, and better communicate how important they are through ramblings like these.

+My deepest appreciation to this work's advisor, Vladimir Stojanovic, and to Bora Nikolic and Elad Alon for guiding its early and middle stages.
 Vladimir said I should write this (the real thesis, not this soft-core warmup section) for a first year grad student.
-Not like a dry academic paper, and not like "my blog".
+Not "like a dry academic paper", and not "like my blog".
 I am confident it achieves at least one of those.

-Vladimir Stojanovic

-Elad Alon and Bora Nikolic

-Kris Pister, Ali Niknejad, and Bora Nikolic

-Aviral Pandey and Arya Reais-Parsi
+Thanks to Kris Pister, Ali Niknejad, and Bora for inviting me into their one of a kind education experience.
+Aviral Pandey and Arya Reais-Parsi have been incredible collaborators on most of the work presented here.
+Thanks are due to the teams at Blue Cheetah and at GoogleX, including Elad, Krishna Settaluri, Dino Ruic, Raj Apte, and many more.

-To the people who taught me how to do this job: Raman Thiara, Gin Yee, Emerson Fang, Jafar Savoj, Dennis Fischette, Brian Leibowitz, Jose Tierno, Edwin Guo, and especially Sanjeev Maheshwari.

-Jason Jacobs has long been a great friend and co-conspirator.
-He, Elad, and Brian provided some of the first inclings that I
+Thanks to the people who taught me how to do this job: Raman Thiara, Gin Yee, Emerson Fang, Jafar Savoj, Dennis Fischette, Brian Leibowitz, Jose Tierno, Edwin Guo, and so many more, especially Sanjeev Maheshwari.
+Jared Zerbe deserves special thanks for engendering much of Apple's research outreach in our field, and for providing invaluable real-world design review feedback to our student-designers.
+Jason Jacobs has long been a great friend and collaborator.
+He, Elad, and Brian provided some of the first inclings that something like the work presented here would be possible, and that I could do it, and that I should.

-Ming-Shuan Chen once tried to shout me out in [his own](https://escholarship.org/content/qt1h08466w/qt1h08466w.pdf) dissertation.
+Lastly, Ming-Shuan Chen, who once tried to shout me out in [his own](https://escholarship.org/content/qt1h08466w/qt1h08466w.pdf) dissertation.
 He failed, and instead thanked Dan *Friedman*.
 Dan is a much more reknown figure in our field, primarily known for his work at IBM.
 To my knowledge, Dan and Ming-Shuan have never met.
 And in that vein I would especially like to thank [Shaun Chen](https://en.wikipedia.org/wiki/Shaun_Chen).